ethereum/ethereum-org-website/docs/best-practices.md

   - **Method two: `translateMessageId()`**

     ```tsx
-    import { useIntl } from "gatsby-plugin-intl"
+    import { useIntl } from "react-intl"
     import { translateMessageId } from "src/utils/translations"

     // Utilize anywhere in JS using